-\\ The first time you sleep, text, etc, class will be stopped and you will be addressed.
-Multiple instances will result in you leaving the class and/or being referred to the Dean of Students.
-You may also be asked to leave the classroom and/or you may be dropped from the class \\
+The first time you sleep, text, etc, class will be stopped and you will be addressed.
+Multiple instances will result in you leaving the class, being referred to the Dean of Students, and/or dropped.

-Using a LAPTOP for note-taking is permitted under the condition that you are using it to take notes!
+Using a LAPTOP for note-taking is permitted under the condition that you are using it to take notes !
 I will ask to see your notes periodically if not daily.
 This is one of the conditions you agree to if you decide to use your laptop.
 If you use your laptop for anything other than class expectations, you are distracting those around you who can see what you are doing; you are denying them and yourself the information you/they need to score well on the test.
 I have the right to deny you the privilege of opening your laptop in class. [you will NOT be able to use your laptop for quizzes/tests]

 Attendance: Read the South Plains Student Guide.
-Here's how it works in this class: Students are expected to attend class regularly and attendance will be taken at the beginning of each class meeting.
+Here's how it works in this class:

+Students are expected to attend class regularly and attendance will be taken at the beginning of each class meeting.
 Please try to be here when class begins.
 Tardiness does not equate to full attendance and you may not be able to sign the roll sheet, take a quiz, take a test, etc. so be here on time.

 Missed classes do not mean excused work.
 Each student is expected to turn in all assignments on the scheduled dates by the due time.
 DO NOT EMAIL ME YOUR ASSIGNMENTS - you must hand them in, hard-copy form!
 (There are some exceptions to this on a case-by-case basis.)
 You are also responsible for any lecture notes, hand-outs, etc, given on the day you missed.
-Do not expect that everything you miss can be made-up .. videos and quizzes, for example, may not be offered as a make-up/at a later date.
+Do not expect that everything you miss can be made-up ... videos and quizzes, for example, may not be offered as a make-up/at a later date.